GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: GFH-v2 Methodology

 The other big change concerns the implementation of the core of the GFH-v2 transform itself.
 In the original GFH, each peak from the \textit{peakmap} was transformed into a line in the Hough space through an algorithm based on a double nested loop.
 The first loop spans between the different times in the \textit{peakmap}, selecting the peaks happening at those times, while the second loop writes on the Hough map spanning through all the values of the $k$ parameter according to a discrete grid.
 The main limitations of this algorithm are its computational efficiency and the fact the loops for different peaks could access the same memory locations for writing, limiting the possibility to parallelize the operation and to exploit modern computing architectures.
 In the GFH-v2 implementation, the loop over time is removed.
 The loop now runs over the grid in $k$: each value corresponds to a different slope of the signal in the linearized \textit{peakmap}, according to Eq. \ref{eq:gfh_line}.
 For each $k$ value, the whole \textit{peakmap} is integrated along the corresponding slope by combining one linear transformation and the computation of an histogram along the grid of transformed frequencies $x_0$.
-The result of the histogram fills one column in the Hough map at the location corresponding to the selected $k$ value.
-This new implementation of the transform is made by means of highly-optimized functions to calculate the histograms, so that the total computing time needed to perform the whole transform is significantly reduced with respect to the original implementation, up to one order of magnitude, depending on the input dataset.
-Moreover, each different $k$ value of the grid is mapped in a different column in the Hough map, so the loop can be performed in parallel exploiting hyper-threading or multi-core CPUs and can be easily ported to Graphical Processing Units (GPUs)~\cite{Rosa:2021ptb}.
+In this study, the histogram counts are unweighted (each peak contributes a value of one); the use of weights is planned for future improvements.